Q. What is bankruptcy?

 Q. What amount of debt is needed to file a Chapter 7 bankruptcy?

-A. If you cannot foresee any way to pay off your debts in a reasonable amount of time, you should file a Chapter 7 bankruptcy.
+A. If you cannot foresee any way to pay off your debts in a reasonable amount of time, you should file a Chapter 7 bankruptcy if you are eligible.
 The amount is not necessarily relevant, what matters is your ability to pay the debts back.

-Q. Can I file another Chapter 7 if I have already filed on before?
+Q. Can I file another Chapter 7 if I have already filed one before?